All Services

 Internships

 Paid Internships are available to students that are enrolled in Morningside’s Pre-Employment Transition Services (Pre-ETS).
 Paid Internships are set up and scheduled by Morningside.
-They are a minimum of 40 hours within a 12-month period.
-A Paid Internship are a maximum of 120 hours in a 12-month period.
+A paid Internship is a minimum of 40 hours within a 12 month period; up to 120 hours per year.
 A student aged 16 or older is placed into a work setting in the community and is paid at least minimum wage.

 Morningside’s Pre-ETS Facilitator sets up the internship and supports a student to learn the dress code, expectations, and schedule.